 I envision that, over time and with supervision, the local dentists can be trained and employed by the foundation to provide a preventive program that will handle the basic dental and preventive needs of the missionaries.

-We can do this as we increase the capacity of local dental professionals to provide dental services by offering them training and mentoring.
+We can do this as we increase the capacity of local dental professionals to provide dental services by forex trading platforms canada them training and mentoring.

 The LDSAfricaSmiles Foundation.